-When Heather O'Neil's mum was diagnosed with dementia, art therapy helped to bring purpose back to her life.
+When Heather O'Neil's mum was diagnosed with dementia, art helped to bring purpose back to her life.
 Here are five of their favourite activities.

 In 2012, after many memory tests and finally a CT scan, my dear mum was diagnosed with mixed dementia.